 Technical Implications for Network Administrators

-Network administrators have reported multiple strategies for mitigating these warnings, including:
+Network administrators have found several ways to deal with these warnings, including:

 User Experiences and Potential Workarounds

-Whether these changes make networks safer or simply introduce unnecessary complexity remains to be seen.
-However, they signal a significant shift toward more proactive, automated security screening at the browser level.
+Whether these changes actually make networks safer or just add unnecessary complexity?
+Well, that's still up in the air.
+But they definitely signal a big shift toward more proactive, automated security screening right at the browser level.